America’s Nurses — the Pillars of Healthcare

 In observing my father’s medical career, I know that the physician-nurse work relationship can be bumpy.
 And why not?
 Life-and-death decisions bring with them enormous pressure and responsibility.
 Both practitioners can be wrong.
 Both can be right.
 The best ones in both camps know the patient’s well-being always comes first.
 Considering the stakes — a human being’s time on Earth — the fact that doctors and nurses have worked so well together and for so long always surprised me.

 Nurses I’ve known through the years tell me that dad was one of the “good guys” among the physician staff at our local hospital.
-My own memory of dad’s interactions with nurses was that while he wasn’t always “Prince Charming,” he did back them up on patient-care matters and often genuinely encouraged their input on patient treatment.
+My own memory of dad’s interactions with nurses was that while he wasn’t always “Prince Charming,” he did back them up on patient-care matters and would genuinely encourage their input on patient treatment.

 “Caring is the essence of nursing.”

 I’d say that my father was both respected and liked by the nurses.
+A rare daily double.
 I’ve also learned that being both isn’t an easy thing for a hectic doctor.
 And dad had his hectic moments with nurses, too.

 Perhaps the finest testament for dad’s regard for the profession comes from the fact that one of his children chose to be a nurse.
-My sister, Alice Ward Kelly, was a wonderful nurse, he thought.
+My sister and Monmouth Beach native, Alice Ward Kelly, was a wonderful nurse, he thought.
 A busy nurse for only about a year, Alice died too young in a 1974 auto accident.